 Choo Chee is believed to have originated from the Central and the Southern regions of Thailand.
 While there is no absolute clarity on the unique name of this dish, the most widely accepted theory is attributed to the sizzling sound that one can easily hear during its preparation.

-Our recipe below is for one of the most popular dishes in Thailand, the Choo Chee Curry with Mackerel.
+The recipe featured below is for one of the most popular variations, Choo Chee Curry with Mackerel.
 While we recommend using fresh Mackerel to prepare this dish, it’s perfectly fine if you use steamed Mackerel other types of fish or shrimp according to your preference.
-This unique dish has been among the favorites of the Thai people for a very long time.
-The charm lies in the aroma of curry paste.

 - Fresh Mackerel- 700g